 Should You Get a Joint Will?

-At Tomorrow, we encourage families of all kinds to do their estate planning documents.
+At Tomorrow, we encourage families of all kinds to do their estate planning documents in the way that works for them.
 But we often get the question: “can I do a joint will with Tomorrow?”
 Here are some answers to some commonly-asked questions from our in-house attorney Tracy Nilson.

 “A joint will is a single last will and testament for two individuals, usually a married couple.
 A joint will typically provides that (1) the surviving spouse receives the assets after the first spouse dies and (2) upon the death of the surviving spouse, the assets are distributed to the surviving children or a charity.”